AI-generated image

 What is an FD?

-A fixed deposit (FD) is a secure investment instrument that allows you to keep a sum of money with a bank for a fixed period of time at a constant interest rate.
+A fixed deposit (FD) is a secure investment instrument that lets you park a sum of money with a bank for a fixed period at a constant interest rate.
+FDs generally offer higher interest rates than a regular savings account, with flexible payout options: fortnightly, monthly, quarterly or annually, based on your needs.
+The trade-off: premature withdrawal attracts penalties.

 Suggested read: Basics of bank fixed deposit